Attracting a Tenant!

 - A regular lick of paint will keep a property looking good and keep deterioration at bay.
 A newly-painted front door with shiny fittings always creates a good impression.

 - Ensure your property is easy to identify, maybe with clear numbering.
-If viewers struggle to recognize your property, you may have lost the chance to make that good first impression.
+If viewers struggle to recognise your property, you may have lost the chance to make that good first impression.

 - Cutting the lawn can be a last-minute pick-me-up.
 Feeding it a couple of weeks beforehand will brighten it up and make it look healthy.